 - Applicants must be graduates of an accredited secondary school program, or high school seniors enrolled in an accredited secondary school program, or those who hold a GED equivalency certificate prior to selection. - High school preparation should include one year each of biology, physics, chemistry and algebra.
-If these courses were not taken in high school, BIO 107, PHY 110, CHM 107 and MTH 100 must be completed prior to testing for the diagnostic medical sonography program and must be completed with a C grade or better (C minus grade not accepted.) - College prerequisite coursework includes completion of ALH 122 Medical Terminology, with a minimum grade of C (C minus grade not accepted.) - Applicants must complete and submit a WCCC Application for Admission and Allied Health Programs Application to the Admissions Office by May 15 prior to the spring semester in which enrollment is anticipated.
+If these courses were not taken in high school, BIO 107, PHY 110, CHM 107 and MTH 100 must be completed prior to testing for the diagnostic medical sonography program and must be completed with a C grade or better. - College prerequisite coursework includes completion of ALH 122 Medical Terminology, BIO 171-Anatomy and Physiology I, BIO 172- Anatomy and Physiology II, ENG 161-College Writing, MTH 157-College Algebra and PHY 230-Physics for Sonography with a minimum grade of C. - Applicants must complete and submit a WCCC Application for Admission and Allied Health Programs Application to the Admissions Office by January 5 prior to the fall semester in which enrollment is anticipated.
 Official transcripts from all secondary schools attended, GED programs, and any other formal education program attended beyond high school must accompany the forms. - Applicants must take the computerized placement test (Accuplacer) and have successfully completed any required developmental courses and/or high school course work with a minimum grade of C prior to taking the diagnostic medical sonography admission examination.
-(C minus grade not accepted.)
 In addition, applicants who have completed credit courses must have a 2.5 or better GPA prior to taking the Diagnostic Medical Sonography admission examination.
 Only courses necessary to meet the diagnostic medical sonography program requirements are considered when calculating the GPA.
 If the GPA is less than 2.5, one or more of these courses can be repeated in order to meet this requirement before testing.
 Transfer courses are not calculated into the GPA. - Students who have attempted developmental courses in math or science three or more times will not be considered for admission.

-Diagnostic Medical Sonography, AAS
+Diagnostic Medical Sonography, AAS (CONTINUED) Division of Health Professions/Natural Sciences

-- Applicants to the diagnostic medical sonography program should review the following web sites for specific information: - Joint Review Committee on Education in Diagnostic Medical Sonography (JRCDMS) - Commission on Accreditation of Allied Health Educational Programs (CAAHEP) - American Registry of Diagnostic Medical Sonographers (ARDMS) in Abdomen, Obstetrics & Gynecology, Neurosonology and Adult Echocardiography - Those who apply must take a diagnostic medical sonography admissions test administered by WCCC.
+- Applicants to the diagnostic medical sonography program should review the following web sites for specific information: Joint Review Committee on Education in Diagnostic Medical Sonography (JRCDMS) - Commission on Accreditation of Allied Health Educational Programs (CAAHEP) - American Registry of Diagnostic Medical Sonographers (ARDMS) in Abdomen, Obstetrics & Gynecology, Neurosonology and Adult Echocardiography - Those who apply must take a diagnostic medical sonography admissions test administered by WCCC.
 Applicants will be notified of testing dates. - Admission to the diagnostic medical sonography program requires the applicant to submit information regarding criminal conviction and/or crimes of moral turpitude.
 Upon initial acceptance into the program, a criminal record check and child abuse history must be obtained at the applicant's expense.
 Individuals who are residents of Pennsylvania for less than one year must submit a current FBI clearance.
 These records must be submitted to the diagnostic medical sonography program within two weeks of the date of notification of initial program acceptance.
 Admission is conditional pending receipt and evaluation of the background information to determine whether there is any conviction, which may bar the student from admission to the diagnostic medical sonography program.